Look forward to seeing people again.

-With a group, chew on the top question on a card.
-Poll everyone for their immediate reaction, then discuss, then poll again.
+With a group, start by asking a question.
+Poll everyone for their immediate reaction, then discuss.

 Start each business meeting (or class) with a single Socratic question for four weeks.
 Watch everyone grow more connected and engaged.